safe, connected, and at home with "Alexa":

 Technology Tips For Living Well with Dementia.
 Aging ME GWEP

 This four-page resource was co-created with individuals living with dementia through the National Council of Dementia Minds and AgingME GWEP.
 It offers practical, accessible guidance on everyday technologies that support safety, independence, brain health, and social connection — organized around six pillars of wellbeing: safety, exercise, food, nature, mental fitness, and social interaction.
 Alexa is featured throughout as a recommended tool for reminders, timers, meditation, and smart home control, making this a natural companion to the Echo Dot program.
-It is designed to be shared directly with community members, their families, and care partners, and includes a full directory of apps and websites for easy reference.
+It is designed to be shared directly with community members, their families, friends, and care partners, and includes a full directory of apps and websites for easy reference.

 Meet Your Chapter Guide - Darren Smart, OT